CiscoKorea/kubespray_aci/docs/lab_setup.md

 * You can create your own template as long as it is a Ubuntu 16.04.
 Edit **roles/vmware-vm/defaults/main.yml** and set the hd_size to be equal to your VM template disk size.
 You can also set the ram_size there.
 * When you create the Template configure the 2 NIC as CONNECTED or the cloned VM will boot up with disconencted Nic and the script will fail.
 ### Supported K8S Versions:
-* 1.9: You can simply do a git clone of the master branck and 1.9 is the default supported version.
+* 1.9: git clone 1.9 is the default version.
+* 1.8: Do a git clone and then checkout version 2.3.2 (git checkout v2.3.2)
+* 1.7:
-* 1.8, 1.7: do a git clone and then checkout version 2.3.0 (git checkout v2.3.0)
+  * Do a git clone and then checkout version 2.3.2 (git checkout v2.3.2)
+  * Edit **roles/kubernetes-apps/network_plugin/contiv-aci/tasks/main.yml** and set --flavor=kubernetes-1.7 in the **Create CNI Container** config task
 # How To Use:

 ## Enable VM provisioning (Optional):